cscsCSCScscs/pyodbc/Cursor.md

 1. num_prec_radix
 1. interval_precision

-### Cursor objects and the Python context manager syntax
+### Context manager

-The Python context manager syntax can be used with Cursor objects, and the following code:
+The Cursor object does support the Python context manager syntax (the `with` statement), but it's important to understand the "context" in this scenario.
+The following code:
 ```python
 with cnxn.cursor() as crsr:
     do_stuff
 ```
-is exactly equivalent to:
+is equivalent to:
 ```python
 crsr = cnxn.cursor()
 do_stuff
 if not cnxn.autocommit:
     cnxn.commit()
 ```
+As you can see, `commit()` is called on the cursor's connection even if `autocommit` is False.
+Hence, the "context" is not so much the cursor itself.
+Rather, it's better to think of it as a database transaction that will be committed without explicitly calling `commit()`.